 - Check out books: You can check out our books and other physical materials.
 Contact your librarian or Ask the Library for help getting the books you need.

 - Learn about Interlibrary Loan (ILL): If we do not have a book, journal article, or book chapter that you need, you can request a copy from ILL.

 - Find your favorite study space, including group study rooms, in one of our library spaces.
-Take a quick virtual tour in this video:
+Take a look at our top ten most popular spots:

 Support for using educational technologies:

 - Produce multimedia: Borrow our multimedia equipment.
 Or get support for media production for instructional purposes, including a professional studio, a narration room, and multimedia editing software.

 - Tinker, craft, invent and discover: Visit our Makerspaces with 3D printing, VR equipment, sewing machines, and more